The Crucial Role of Metadata in Building a High-ROI, SEO-Friendly Website

 Meta Description

-Meta descriptions provide a brief summary of a webpage.
-They appear under the title tag in SERPs and should be enticing enough to draw users in.
-While not a direct ranking factor, meta descriptions can impact click-through rates (CTR), which indirectly affects SEO.
+The meta descriptionA short snippet of text that appears below a webpage's title in search engine results, summarizing the page's content to provides a brief summary of a webpage’s content.
+It appears right under the title tag in search engine results and should be persuasive enough to draw users in.
+While not a direct ranking factor, meta descriptions influence click-through rates (CTR), which indirectly affects SEO.

 Meta Keywords